-Now that we have a good idea of what services are available in Azure, let's see how we can put them together to create a more complex solution.
+Now that we have a good idea of what services are available in Azure, let’s see how we can put them together to create a more complex solution.
 One of the best ways to get started is to look at the examples in the Azure Architecture Center.
-If you click on reference architectures, you'll see some recommended architectures for particular types of solutions.
-You can also check out these example workloads for specific business and technical challenges.
-I'm going to walk you through this e-commerce example, so I’ll search for “e-commerce”.
+If you click on “Browse Azure architectures”, you’ll see some recommended architectures for particular types of solutions.
+There are hundreds of example architectures, so it’s usually easiest to search for what you need.
+I’m going to walk you through an e-commerce example, so I’ll search for “e-commerce”.

 The scenario in this example is that we need to build an Azure-based solution for customers who want to buy concert tickets.
 The diagram they use is a bit confusing, so we’ll use our own.